 WHAT DOES THIS COURSE COVER?

-The intention of this course is to provide a detailed study of the archaeology of the world of the Vikings.
+The intention of this course is to provide a detailed study of human sacrifice in Iron Age and Roman Europe.
 The course is not ordered in strict chronological order, but as a series of themes, each of which relates to a set of conceptual issues.
 Throughout, emphasis is placed upon the ways in which a given set of evidence has been interpreted in different ways by different generations of archaeologists.
 In this way, the link between interpretation and analysis is clarified.

 Skills to be promoted: